 1. Understood and accepted that the business of private dentistry is expensive.

-2. Made a decision to find a great dental practice where you and your family can feel comfortable and well looked-after and you are ready to commit to ongoing long term preventative care.
+2. Decided to find a great dental practice where you and your family can feel comfortable and well looked after and you are ready to commit to ongoing long-term preventative care.

 Do you “know what you’re in for”?